 - 1 tablespoon ginger, grated on a microplane grater

-- 4 to 5 small green Thai bird chiles (or other green chiles, if you prefer)
+- 4 to 5 small green Thai bird chilies (or other green chilies, if you prefer)

 - 1 small red pepper, finely diced

 - 8 stems cilantro, leaves roughly chopped, tender stems finely minced and reserved separately